Constitution of the Roman Republic: Assemblies

 In Roman constitutional law, the assemblies were a sovereign authority, with the power to enact or reject any law, confer any magistracies, and make any decision.
 This view of popular sovereignty emerged elegantly out of the Roman conception that the people and the state (or government) were one and the same.
-With a single law, the people – properly assembled – held the authority to override the norms and precedents of the Republic as well as ancient laws long unchanged.
+With a single law, the people – properly assembled – held the authority to override the norms and precedents of the republic as well as ancient laws long unchanged.

 There were two necessary components to any assembly: (1) the convening magistrate and (2) the citizens in the assembly itself.
 Assemblies did not participate or discuss matters laid before them, they heard the speakers put forth by the presiding officer.
 And after such discussion, the presiding officer could call for a direct up or down vote.
 Without a magistrate, there would be nobody to legally call upon the assembly; and without the citizens – or at least those who represent the citizens divided into voting blocks – there is naught but a magistrate.

 Assemblies did not consist of the whole Roman people (populus Romanus) as only adult male citizens were permitted to participate.
 Those who actually showed up to form the Assemblies were most likely overwhelmingly members of the upper class with the time and leisure available for politics.
 Rome had no middle class shopkeepers: it was divided extremely unequally between the massive underclass and the very few tremendously rich.
 Until the Social War around 90 BC, Italian non-Romans were prohibited from voting as well due to their broad lack of citizenship with voting rights.
 That civil war, between Rome and her Italian allies, led to various laws granting citizenship and voting rights to their Italian allies.

 Even after the massive expansion of the citizenry in the aftermath of the Social War, however, the Romans made no efforts in republican times to make voting easier or make the assemblies more representative.
 Votes were never called on the market days on which rural citizens might be present in the city; arcane and time-consuming procedures persisted unchanged.
 This was in part because the Romans did not view legitimacy to rest in the people qua multitude, but rather, in the few people assembled as a structured assembly observing the rules of procedure and symbolically representing the will of the people.

 Procedure

-There were three types of gatherings, the comitia, the concilium, and the contio or conventio.
+There were three types of gatherings, the comitia, the concilium, and the contio.
 The first two were formal gatherings where legal decisions were made.
 The first, the comitia (or comitiatus), was an assembly of all Roman citizens convened to take a legal action, such as enacting laws, electing magistrates, and trying judicial cases.
 The second type of legislative meeting was the council (concilium), which was a gathering of a specific group of citizens.
-For example, the concilium Plebis, or plebeian council, was for meetings of plebeians only.
+For example, the concilium plebis, or plebeian council, was for meetings of plebeians only.